SuperBruceJia/EEG-DL/README.md

 ## Contribution

 We always welcome contributions to help make EEG-DL Library better.
-If you would like to contribute or have any question, please feel free to <a href="http://shuyuej.com/">contact me</a>, and my email is <a href="shuyuej@ieee.org">shuyuej@ieee.org</a>.
+If you would like to contribute or have any question, please feel free to email me at shuyuej@ieee.org.

 ## Organizations